jamesjohnmcguire/VersionUtilities/README.md

 # VersionUtilities

-This is a project to help support automatic version updates and other versioning functionality.
+This is a project to support getting version information and helping to automatic version updates and other versioning functionality.

 ## Getting Started